The Practical Observatory #2.5

 We decided to make the walls 50" high.
 Allowing for an 8" block, that's 42" to the top of the header.
 By laying a full sheet of plywood on top of the sill plate, we had 7.5" inches of plywood above the header.
 Just the right height to cover the channel and wheels from the elements.
 We secured three 4" by 4" braces to the north, south, and west walls, to keep them stiff.
 Each brace lays at a forty-five degree angle, secured to cement pads with 4" by 4" brackets and cement screws.
 Oh, we noticed the north braces came close to a bench.
 So we added three 12' pieces of treated wood to the north braces for a nice viewing bench.
 So nice, in fact, we fabricated another bench for the south wall.

-To keep the roof from blowing off, we installed six chain binders.
+To keep the roof from blowing off, we installed six chain binders (also called load binders).
 One for each corner of the building, plus two in the middle.
-These chain binders hook to big eye-screws, which are screwed into the walls.
+Bolts hold a short section of chain to a roof truss.
+Each chain binder then secures the chain to a big eye-bolt in the wall.
 I taped the chain binders to their chains, so people will always know how to lock the chain binders back down.

 We reused most of the old vinyl siding and some leftover material from another garage.
 For trim, we used 4" 5/4 corner and 6" 4/4 PVC white trim.
 No worry about rot, no need to paint.
 With new eye-bolts, door locks, vapor barrier wrap, and vinyl siding the building is now secure.
 Already passed final inspection.
 We'll finish the building in the spring.